RonenNess/Shaku/README.md

 - Added offset param to build text.
 - Added misc `gfx` utilities.

+## 1.5.1

+- Added `Vector3` + full support in drawing API to pass Z value to shader (not actual 3d, 2d with z).
+- Added API to set vertices directly in batch.
+- Added option to provide array of colors instead of a single color, to assign different color per sprite vertex.
+- Added some useful functions to vectors.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.